-inspired me to build a new DIY amplifier functional sample.
-The circuit posted in the link above is called Luxman L-85 but in fact the topology is rather the Douglas Self's Blameless Amplifier discussed in his book Audio Power Amplifier Design Handbook on also on his website
+The circuit is in fact the topology according to the Douglas Self's Blameless Amplifier discussed in his book Audio Power Amplifier Design Handbook and also on his website

 This is the complete schematics of the amplifier that I built